 Her areas of practice include adolescent and adult clients who suffer from Mood, Anxiety, Phobias Disorders, Behavioral disorders such as Attention Deficit/Hyperactivity and Oppositional Defiance Disorders and in relapse prevention and recovery.
 She is a professional whose trusting, supportive, caring and empowering approach will provide an engaging atmosphere for healing and change.

 Tricia Conlon has been a Licensed Marriage and Family Therapist since 2003.
-She received her Bachelor of Arts degree in General Psychology from the University of North Carolina at Asheville, then went on to complete her Master of Science degree in Marriage and Family Therapy from Nova Southeastern University.
+She received her Bachelor of Arts degree in General Psychology from the University of North Carolina at Asheville in 1997, then went on to complete her Master of Science degree in Marriage and Family Therapy from Nova Southeastern University in 1999.